schneefisch/oauth_keycloak_demo/README.md

     * **Go Backend Service:** Manages sports events and organization data
     * **Frontend:** User interface for managing / listing events

+## Documentation

+Learn more about the technical aspects of this project through our documentation:

+* [Authentication Basics](docs/authentication-basics.md) - Understanding OAuth 2.0, PKCE flow, and token validation

 ### Project Structure

 The project follows Go best practices for directory structure: